AnyTrack Property

 Benefits of Multiple Properties

-Separate Reporting Each website has its own conversion reports, making it easy to see performance by site.
+Separate Reporting — Each website has its own conversion reports.
+See performance by site easily.

-Different Settings Set different timezones, currencies, and tracking preferences for each website.
+Different Settings — Set different timezones, currencies, and tracking preferences per website.

-Team Access Control Grant team members access to specific Properties (available on Business plans).
+Team Access Control — Grant team members access to specific Properties (Business plans).

-Clearer Attribution Keep data clean by avoiding cross-site contamination in reports.
+Clearer Attribution — Avoid cross-site data contamination in reports.

 Switching Between Properties